Infant Room Camera at Daycare: What Parents Can See

 If your center already uses CareCam: ask your director to send you an invitation.
 Once you accept and create your account, you can watch the infant room live from any phone or browser during approved hours.

 If your center doesn't offer parent camera access: ask the director directly.
 Many are open to adding it — they've just never had a streamlined way to do it.
 Share carecam.io with them.
 Most centers are set up in a single afternoon using cameras they already own.
-Plans start at $29/month, and parents never pay a subscription.
+Center plans start at $99/month ($49/month for home daycares), and parents never pay a subscription.